xw2519/HLP-Project-2022-Team-8/README-lg519.md

 **changeLsbf**
 - Unclear name. renamed to updateCmpLsbBits to make clear that the input is a Component Id

-**changeConstantf**
-- renamed to updateConstant for consistency.

-**update**
-- Structure of the function mostly ok.
-It needed some renaming of variables (for instance CompList->CompIds) to facilitate understandig.

 #### Other problems